 Before I start, though, a bit of realism.
-Don’t get your hopes up.
+Don’t get your hopes up too much.
 Only a small percentage of authors ever make it onto TV.
 If you don’t, that’s fine – there are plenty of other outlets for book publicity.
 When it comes to television you can aim for the stars, but you also need to be realistic about your chances and to understand where the best opportunities lie.
 Unless you are already a literary hero you are simply not going to be interviewed by Mariella Frostrup or Melvyn Bragg.
 If you are not a celebrity you are not going to be sitting on the sofa next to Beyoncé chatting with Jonathan Ross or Graham Norton.
 And if you are not at the epicentre of a major news storm you are not going to be grilled by Jeremy Paxman or Jon Snow.
-However, there are still opportunities out there for the right author at the right time.
+However, there are still book promotion opportunities out there for the right author at the right time.

 Research like crazy to find a way to tie your book to the current news cycle and be honest with yourself about how well it works.
 If there are no strong links at the moment, sit back and wait for something to come up.
 It is far better to delay your pitch than to use your one shot on a half-baked idea that will never fly.
 While it is helpful for books to be new, it is vital that they are relevant.